 Summer courses – RYA Youth Sailing Schemes 2018

 There are 12 places available on each of the courses listed

 Cost this year is (£135 for the course and £18 junior membership)

-A place is secured by completing a booking ONLINE and membership fee with the payment.
+A place is secured by completing a booking ONLINE and membership fee with the payment may be selected as an option.

 |Mon-Fri||W/C 16 July||Junior Sailing Courses – 5 days||Course Closed|